 I made this chair in a class taught by Pete Galbert in Rollingford NH.
 Pete was a fabulous teacher with a brilliant engineering mind.
 His class was carefully thought out so that all his students went home with a chair they could be proud of.
 The chair is made of red oak for the back, white pine for the seat and maple for the legs.
 The chair will be finished with milk paint.
 June 2019.

 This is the first chair I made in my shop.
 I followed instructions provided in a book and a DVD both written and produced by Jeannie Alexander who was a pioneer in the resurgence of making ladder back chairs using pre-industrial hand tool techniques.
 The chair is made with ash and finished with one coat of Arm-R-Seal.
 The seat is woven rush (which is actually twisted paper).
 December 2018

 Brian Boggs Chair built with Jeff Lefkowitz

 I took a chair making class with Jeff Lefkowitz in Strasburg Virginia and built this arm chair designed by Brian Boggs.
+This was my first experience with traditional chair making .
 Jeff was an excellent instructor and a fine craftsman.
 This class was an excellent introduction into the world of chair making.
 The chair is made from solid ash with a hickory bark seat.
 The ash is finished with Arm-R-Seal and the hickory bark is finished with boiled linseed oil.
 June 2018

 Westport Adirondak Chair